Home » Electrical Engineering » Different Types Of Resistor Explained With Symbols [PDF]

 Ex: Battery semiconductor devices etc.

-In a reverse manner, the passive components are those which consume the energy from the source, either in the form of a drop or in the form of stored energy.
+In a reverse manner, the passive components are those that consume the energy from the source, either in the form of a drop or in the form of stored energy.

 Ex: Resistors, Capacitors, Inductors, etc.

-The passive components are used to limit the circuit current, vary the current or voltage in an electrical circuit.
+The passive components are used to limit the circuit current and vary the current or voltage in an electrical circuit.
 Depending upon their construction and working principle the applications of these components vary.

 Resistors